lambda-fairy/lambda-fairy.github.io/blog/2017-03-12-interruptible-sleep.md

----
-title: Interruptible sleep in Rust
+# Interruptible sleep in Rust
-tags: code, rust
----

 In my projects, I've often wanted to put a thread to sleep for some fixed duration, such that it can be woken up early by another thread.